mrtgst/shellnote/README.md

 ## Basic use and configuration

 By default, `shellnote` will populate a text file in your /home directory.
 If it exists, `shellnote` will load ~/.shellnoterc with your configurations.
-To see available configuration options, copy the default .shellnoterc in this repo to ~/.shellnoterc and edit it.
+To change configuration, copy the default .shellnoterc in this repo to ~/.shellnoterc and edit it.

 Available command line options: